AymaneK24/Cloud-Native-DevSecOps-CI-CD-Pipeline-on-Kubernetes/README.md

 ## 🤔 What kind of app are we deploying?
 It’s a dynamic e-commerce web application 🛒 developed with:

-🅰️ Angular 18 – for a fast, modern, and component-based frontend
+🅰️ Angular 18 – for the frontend

-🔥 Firebase – handling backend services like authentication, database, and hosting
+🔥 Firebase – handling backend services like authentication and database

-## 🔄 A Global View of the Pipeline Workflow
+## 🔄 A Global View on the Pipeline Workflow

 ![Diagramme vierge (2)](https://github.com/user-attachments/assets/5c1c37c1-717d-476c-a988-36ae8ce97b2e)